Learn About Being a Small Animal Veterinarian

 Get Career Info, Including Job Duties, Salary and More

-Small animal veterinarians are practitioners that specialize in the health management of dogs, cats, birds, exotics, and other companion animals.
+Small animal veterinarians are practitioners who specialize in the health management of dogs, cats, birds, exotics and other companion animals.
+Here's a look at what's you need to become a vet and the overall industry.

-Small animal veterinarians are licensed animal health professionals that are qualified to diagnose and treat a variety of companion species.
-Small animal practitioners commonly treat dogs and cats as well as other small mammals, birds, and reptiles that are kept as pets.
-A small animal vet can work in a variety of environments, but they will generally have routine interactions with patients and their owners by appointment in the clinic’s exam room.
+Small animal veterinarians are licensed animal health professionals who are qualified to diagnose and treat a variety of companion species.
+Small animal practitioners commonly treat dogs and cats as well as other small mammals, birds and reptiles kept as pets.
+A small animal vet can work in a variety of environments, but will generally have routine interactions with patients and their owners by appointment in the clinic’s exam room.

 It is common for veterinarians to work both day and evening hours, and they are often “on call” for potential emergencies that might arise on weekends and holidays.
 Some veterinary offices, especially small animal clinics, are open on Saturday for a half or full day, though most are closed on Sunday.
 A few small animal practitioners offer mobile veterinary clinic services, traveling to visit their patients in a specially modified van equipped with the necessary medical gear.

-According to statistics from the American Veterinary Medical Association (AVMA), more than 75% of vets work in private practice.
-While some vets choose to work exclusively on small animals, others may operate mixed practices that also provide equine or other large animal veterinary services.
+According to statistics from the American Veterinary Medical Association (AVMA), more than 66% of vets worked in private practice and catered exclusively to companion animals in 2017.
+While some vets choose to work exclusively on small, companion animals, others may operate mixed practices that also provide equine or other large animal veterinary services.

 Outside of private practice, vets also find work as college professors or educators, pharmaceutical sales representatives, military personnel, government inspectors, and researchers.